jmtalarn/elm-personal-site/content/posts/2017-07-28-build-publish-ionic-app-angular-structure-directives.md

 <!--more-->

-So, as it is described in the definition of <a href="https://docs.angularjs.org/guide/directive">directive in the AngularJs documentation</a>, a directive is a marker in the DOM element that adds a new behaviour to the element or changes its default representation.
+So, as it is described in the definition of [directive in the AngularJs documentation](https://docs.angularjs.org/guide/directive), a directive is a marker in the DOM element that adds a new behaviour to the element or changes its default representation.
 The directives can be added as attributes or a css class in elements, properly as a new kind of element or even as a comment.
 AngularJs in the process to reinterpret all its tags and own directives in the HTML it will generate the new HTML corresponding to this modifications.

 <h2>Directives in the App</h2>

-In our <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/">project</a> only created three <a href="https://github.com/jmtalarn/strikethru/blob/master/www/js/directives.js">directives</a>.
+In our [project](http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/) only created three [directives](https://github.com/jmtalarn/strikethru/blob/master/www/js/directives.js).

 <dl>
 <dt>todoList</dt>